 Since 1988, NDSU's Electron Microscopy Center has been housed in a 3500-square-foot wing of the USDA Northern Crop Science Laboratory.

 The central portion of the laboratory, with high-velocity stainless-steel fume hoods at one end, accommodates sample preparation.
-Surrounding the preparation area are a conference room, staff offices, rooms designed specifically for installation and operation of electron microscopes (with isolated centrally plumbed water and nitrogen lines, etc.) and micro-computed tomography, and space for support equipment and storage.
+Surrounding the preparation area are a conference room, staff offices, and rooms designed specifically for installation and operation of electron microscopes (with isolated centrally plumbed water and nitrogen lines, etc.) and micro-computed tomography.

 The EM Center is equipped with two transmission electron microscopes, two scanning electron microscopes, micro-computed tomography (microCT), and an array of sample-preparation equipment and supplies, as well as a variety of light microscopes and secure image storage and sharing.

 The NDSU Microscopy Center is staffed by experienced scientists with demonstrated knowledge and expertise in techniques required for successful completion of your research objectives.